chadlaing/Panseq/README.md

 	perl t/output.t --blastDirectory '/home/user/local_blast/' --mummerDirectory '/home/user/local_mummer/'  --muscleExecutable '/home/dir/muscle_executable'

+If you have more than one core available on your machine, you can pass the number of cores to use for the test as follows:

+	perl t/output.t --numberOfCores 4 --blastDirectory '/home/user/local_blast/' --mummerDirectory '/home/user/local_mummer/'  --muscleExecutable '/home/dir/muscle_executable'

 ## Running Panseq

 All the adjustments to Panseq are made by modifying a tab-delimited configuration file, which is specified as the only argument to the script.